 The Expo is open to healthcare professionals, school and regional coaches, athletic trainers and directors, as well as young athletes and their families.

-The 3-day event will feature multiple workshops and demonstrations covering topics related to youth sports, including: sports injury prevention, nutrition, positive coaching, sports psychology, college planning, and health and wellness.
+The event will feature multiple workshops and demonstrations covering topics related to youth sports, including: sports injury prevention, nutrition, positive coaching, sports psychology, college planning, and health and wellness.
 The Expo will also feature interactive activities and an exhibit hall.

 Jan.
 14, 2014, Voorhees, NJ